coordinature/coordinature.github.io/development/solutions/earthly/posts/2022-02-27/at-the-beach.md

 - can it harm the system that so many are dying?
 - how often do they create new babies?
 - How do they procreate?
+- If these died, will there offspring die to?

 ### What is the correlation between starfish and these mussels?